VQ Probe v2.5 User Guide

 Overlap View / Independent View

 By default, VQ Probe is in the Overlap View mode.
 You can switch to the Independent View mode.
-In this mode, the left and the right files are shown in full, side by side, and the splitter line is not movable.
+In this mode, the left and the right files are shown in full, side by side, and the split line is not movable.

 To change the current mode, click the View > Split Line Mode submenu and choose either Overlap View or Independent View.